irrwahn/irrvuan/README.md

 A lot of operations performed by `build-image.sh` require superuser permissions.
-A poor choice of configuration settings, especially in `main.cfg`, can potentially cause severe damage to the host system!
+A poor choice of configuration settings, especially in `main.cfg`, can potentially cause severe damage to the build system!
 The author of this script takes no liability whatsoever for any damage caused by running it on your machine, you do so at your own risk. **You have been warned!**